brngates98/GrafanaAgents/grafana-k8s-monitoring/README.md

 This read me will contain various snippets for OSS and Grafana Cloud

-# How to install the Kubernetes Monitoring Grafana Agent
+# How to install the Kubernetes Monitoring Grafana Alloy Agent

 # Mimir/Loki OSS - Metrics/Logs Only
 Replace "my-cluster" with youre cluster name